What the Nurturer Archetype Actually Is

 In every case, the child draws the same conclusion: my needs are a burden.
 My worth is conditional on my usefulness.
 If I stop giving, I will lose the connection I depend on.
 And so the giving becomes compulsive, not because the person is generous by nature, but because stopping feels existentially dangerous.

-In my work with Life Telling Processing, I have found that the Nurturer wound creates a very particular kind of narrative fragmentation.
+In my work with Life Telling Processing™, I have found that the Nurturer wound creates a very particular kind of narrative fragmentation.
 The person who carries it has often become so skilled at attending to others' stories that they have lost access to their own.
 When I ask them to tell me about themselves, they frequently begin by telling me about someone else: their partner, their children, their clients, their congregation.

 This is not evasion.
 It is the wound speaking.
 The self that was never permitted to occupy the center of its own story has genuinely lost the thread of its own narrative.
 The chapters that belong to them, the chapters of their own longing, their own grief, their own becoming, have been set aside so many times that they have become difficult to locate.

-One of the most significant moments in the healing of the Nurturer wound is the moment when the person begins to tell their own story, not as a backdrop to someone else's, but as the primary narrative.
+One of the most important moments in the healing of the Nurturer wound is the moment when the person begins to tell their own story, not as a backdrop to someone else's, but as the primary narrative.
 This is often accompanied by a mixture of relief and guilt: relief at finally being seen, guilt at the sense that they are taking up too much space.